--b Runs the program in the background.
-You should also specify -1.
+- -b Runs the program in the background.
+You should also specify -1. - -d Turns on debugging.
+Warning!
+This severely impacts performance.

-- -d Turns on debugging. - -i The cmsd subscribes to a manager cmsd whether or not the local primary data server contacts the cmsd.
+-i The cmsd subscribes to a manager cmsd whether or not the local primary data server contacts the cmsd.
 Also, see the cms.nowait directive.